 Dr. Lettenberger-Klein uses a client-centered integrated treatment model that focuses on cognitions, emotions, and behavior, and believes in accessing all relevant components of the client system throughout treatment.
 All treatment includes a component of accessing resources clients already possess, while offering additional resources to facilitate growth and overall health.

-Her professional affiliations and certifications include: American Association for Marriage and Family Therapy, Georgia Association for Marriage and Family Therapy, National Counsel on Family Relations, Trauma-Focused Cognitive Behavioral Therapy, Psychological First Aide Training and Florida Association for Marriage and Family Therapy- Former Treasurer.
+Her professional affiliations and certifications include: American Association for Marriage and Family Therapy, Georgia Association for Marriage and Family Therapy, National Council on Family Relations, Trauma-Focused Cognitive Behavioral Therapy, Psychological First Aide Training and Florida Association for Marriage and Family Therapy- Former Treasurer.

 Dr. Nicole Davis Pass is a licensed psychologist in the state of Georgia.
 She earned a Masters degree from Emory University, Rollins School of Public Health, in Health Policy and Management.
 Dr. Pass completed her doctoral degree at Argosy University, Georgia School of Professional Psychology, in the area of clinical psychology.
 Her work experience has included servicing children of all ages and their families.
 In therapy, Dr. Pass utilizes a variety of therapeutic techniques; however, her primary orientation is client-centered with a focus on the client’s cognitions, emotions, and behavior.